sunfounder/picar-x/gpt_examples/README.md

     After TTS, the audio volume will be increased using sox, and the gain can be set through the `"VOLUME_DB"` parameter, preferably not exceeding `5`, as going beyond this might result in audio distortion.

+- Select TTS voice role

+    Config `TTS_VOICE` variable in the file `gpt_car.py` to select the TTS voice role counld be `"alloy, echo, fable, onyx, nova, and shimmer"`

 ```python
 # openai assistant init
 # =================================================================